Name

 Definition

-Sezary syndrome (SS) is a t-cell lymphoma that is defined by the triad of erythroderma, generalized lymphadenopathy, and the presence of clonally related neoplastic T cells with cerebriform nuclei (Sezary cells) in skin, lymph nodes, and peripheral blood.
-In additional, one or more of the following criteria are required: an absolute Sezary cell count greater than or equal to 1000 microlitre, an expanded CD4+ T-cell population resulting in a CD4:CD8 ration of greater than or equal to 10, and loss of one or more T-cell antigens.
+Sezary syndrome (SS) is a neoplasm of T lymphocytes, defined by the triad of erythroderma; generalized lymphadenopathy; and the presence of clonally related neoplastic T cells with cerebriform nuclei (Sezary cells) in the skin, lymph nodes, and peripheral blood.
+(WHO 5th edition)

 Definitive Diagnostic Methods